marijnh/Eloquent-JavaScript/07_robot.md

 {{index "split method"}}

-Strings have a `split` method that converts it into an ((array)) of shorter strings, cutting on the string given as argument.
-Since we know that road strings have the form `"Start-End"`, splitting on a dash will produce a two-element array.
+It uses the `split` method to go from the road strings, which have the form `"Start-End"`, to two-element arrays containing the start and end as separate strings.

 ## The task